 This all happened in April 2019, and what a wild ride it has been since.

 One of the biggest things I’ve learned since my first foray into the area of men’s work is that I’m not the only man deeply struggling.

 I quickly discovered a hidden crisis in men’s mental health that very few people were talking about.
 I knew that many men felt isolated and unable to share what was going on inside them, but I didn’t fully appreciate how deeply this problem ran.

-While I couldn’t identify the origin of this issue, it quickly became clear that it was due in no small part to antiquated notions of what it meant to be a man.
-As men we are often told that ‘real men don’t cry’, real men don’t share their emotions (especially with other men), and that men need to ‘man up’ when the going gets tough.
+Although I couldn’t identify the origin of this issue, it quickly became clear that it was due in no small part to antiquated notions of what it means to be a man.
+As men, we are often told that ‘real men don’t cry,’ real men don’t share their emotions (especially with other men), and that men need to ‘man up’ when the going gets tough.